Tomires/thesis/tutorial.md

 - After equipping the article of clothing, they are told about a follow-up quest, which concerns battle challenges.

-- An explanation of the challenge system follows.
+- An explanation of the challenges system follows.

-Upon completion of one challenge, the tutorial ends.
+Upon completion of a single challenge, the tutorial ends.